 “I love being a HELP volunteer because there is nothing like making someone feel better."

 The chats are actually a very purposeful and evidenced-based practice that helps prevent a common and serious problem for hospitalized elders: delirium, an acute or sudden state of confusion that can worsen medical outcomes and lengthen hospital stays.

 Delirium can develop when elder patients become disoriented by the unfamiliar hospital setting, absence or reduced presence of family, and changes in routine, especially in combination with illness or injury, surgery, anesthesia and multiple medications.

 HELP volunteers help orient at-risk patients 70 years and older by supporting and encouraging socialization, alertness and mobility within the limits of their physical condition.
-Training and oversight is provided by Methodist Hospital’s volunteer services department, specialized online study and therapy staff.
-For details on becoming a Methodist HELP volunteer, please contact the Volunteer Recruiter and Coordinator at (402) 815-1130
+Training and oversight are provided by Methodist Hospital’s volunteer services department, gerontological specialists, nursing and therapy staff.

 “The program is so beneficial from a medical standpoint,” said Andrew.
 “It’s so important to help the patients keep their minds moving, and it’s such a rewarding, enjoyable volunteer activity.”

 “I love being a HELP volunteer because there is nothing like making someone feel better,” said Batoul.